 Toyota Canada has partnered up the Russ Bond Agency to help give youngsters an introduction to driving and the basics of road safety. kartSTART is an innovative program that puts kids, and their parents, behind the wheel of a high-performance kart to teach them how a vehicle works.
 Bond, a retired auto racer and respected automotive journalist, brings his wealth of experience to aid new drivers in getting the most out of their first experience behind the wheel.

-YOU MIGHT LIKE: Chat With F1 Champ and Track Designer Jacques Villeneuve
+Also check out: Chat With F1 Champ and Track Designer Jacques Villeneuve

 Now in its sixth year of operation, the kartSTART program schedule includes multi-day events at 10 cities across the country.
 The first event took place in late June just outside Vancouver at Greg Moore Raceway in Chilliwack, B.C., before Bond’s travelling road-show began its migration eastward eventually wrapping up in late August in Nova Scotia.

 Most of the event stops are held at dedicated kart tracks or racing facilities, but a new event in Red Deer, Alberta, required the organizers to create their own track and line it with hay bales.
 Safety first after all.

 There are two sessions held each day, one in the morning and one in the afternoon.
 The students begin their experience by getting fitted with a quilted racing suit and a safety-rated helmet before assembling in the paddock classroom to pose for an individual photo keepsake and get an introduction to Bond and his team of instructors and support personnel.

 An informal, but very thorough lesson on the operation of the low-slung Arrow karts and a discussion about the day’s agenda eventually leads to the attendees being split into two manageable groups.
 Each student is carefully paired with their ride based on their size and weight, and the program hits the track.